-The curriculum includes nine on-campus immersions.
+The curriculum includes eight on-campus immersions.
 The number and duration of immersions varies by semester.
 During these hands-on immersions you will learn alongside a skilled and caring faculty and a cohort of thirty classmates, apply the knowledge you gained in online education to engaging with real patients in supervised community-based service-learning experiences, and participate in formative assessments and feedback on knowledge, skills, and clinical decision making.
 Click here for curriculum and course details.

 Clinical practicums will be in Kentucky and other states.
 Students will be expected to travel for clinical experiences.
 Students are expected to pay for all living arrangements and costs associated with clinical experiences.

 How many applicants are accepted each year into a cohort?

 Thirty students are accepted to begin as a cohort each January

 The application cycle for the first cohort will open January 3, 2022 and will close September 1, 2022.

 Can I apply before all of my prerequisites are complete?

 Candidates may have their bachelor’s degree and/or prerequisites in progress, as long as both are complete prior to matriculation.

 All applicants must apply and follow the PTCAS application guidelines.
 A University of the Cumberlands Supplemental application and $30 application fee are also required.
 The link to the supplemental application will be provided once your PTCAS application has been verified.

 Click here to view a list of the physical therapy faculty.